Thousands of passengers can now use a single smart card for their journeys on any tram and bus in Greater Manchester.

 The latest smart-ticketing solution by ACT, which supports smart ticketing in Manchester, includes a passenger ticketing portal that makes it easy for passengers to buy their transport tickets online.
 Tram ticketing is now available using the get me there smart card enabling seamless travel across bus and tram.

-Please see below or click on the link to read the full press release from TfGM.
+Please see below to read the full press release from TfGM.

 Travelling in Greater Manchester just got smarter.

 Thousands of passengers can now, for the first time, use a single smart card for all their journeys on any Greater Manchester tram and bus.

 This latest development is the next phase of Transport for Greater Manchester’s (TfGM) get me there smart card system, working with operators through Greater Manchester Travelcards Ltd (GMTL), and is a further step forward towards delivering a fully integrated smart system across the city region.

 The get me there smart card system makes it easy for users with a get me there account to view and purchase a range of products online, making travel easier and more flexible, with no need to carry cash or queue at ticket machines.

 Season ticket holders will benefit from added security as any lost or stolen tickets and travelcards that have more than 7 days left to run will be replaced, with customers able to order new cards online.

 As well as being able to buy a new range of multimodal bus and tram products, new 16 – 18 and corporate smart cards have also been introduced.

 The 16 – 18 card will allow almost 100,000 young people to enjoy half price bus travel, as announced by Greater Manchester’s Mayor Andy Burnham last month after a new offer was agreed with bus operators and GMTL – the industry body which manages multi-operator and multimodal ticketing in Greater Manchester, with a half price 1-day ticket launching in September.